-- Obfuscating Stupidity: Warren G Harding surprises many of his so-called supporters by revealing himself to be a crafty politician.
-Internally, Burden wonders if Harding's image as a folksy, third-tier candidate was all an elaborate ruse.
+- Obfuscating Stupidity: Warren Harding surprises many of his so-called supporters by revealing himself to be a crafty politician.
+Internally, Burden wonders if Harding's image as a harmless, third-tier candidate was all an elaborate ruse.

 - Riddle for the Ages: Who killed Jess Smith?
 It's implied in the book that Smith was assassinated as part of a coverup of the Teapot Dome scandal.